dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

     frequency_scaled = frequency * power2_phase_step
     frequency_scaled -> 56321

-If it would be possible to use floating point arithmatic the phase step would be:
+If it would be possible to use floating point arithmetic the phase step would be:

     phase_step_fp  = ( power2_phase_space_size / sample_rate ) * frequency